 1. Visualisation in a subdial with different register (colors, numbers, special bezel)

-2. Visualisation with 5 dots with different colors (mostly white/red/blue)
+2. Visualisation with 5 dots or balls with different colors (mostly white/red/blue)

 It is realized with a coloured indicator disc turning as countdown and showing the colors from start of the countdown to the start of the race.
 Simple and very good readable.

 I always called the countdown cutouts with a colored disc rotating under it “5 dots”, named from the dots were drilled in the dial.
 You will find on other sides and on one or two advertisements the expression “balls”.
 So lets keep the first thought I had and call them 5 dots!

 1914 – that means exact 100 years 5-dots! …some historical facts